cisco-ie/Pipedown/vagrant/README.md

-# Router-Connectedness-Vagrant
+# Pipedown-Vagrant
-##### Vagrant for Router-Connectedness App
+##### Vagrant for Pipedown
 ##### Author: Karthik Kumaravel & Lisa Roach
 ##### Contact: Please use the issues page to ask questions or open bugs and feature requests.

 ### Overview
-This environment is intended to act as a testbed for playing with the router-connectedness app.
+This environment is intended to act as a testbed for playing with Pipedown.
 This Vagrant uses two IOS-XRv images, two virtual box VMs, and an Ubuntu/trusty64 container on one of the IOS-XRv images.
 The plumbing and demo functions are brought up through bash scripts to allow you to use the Router-Connectedness application without hassle, and demo it to others.

 ![Router Diagram](Router-Connectedness.png)